 III.
 Two Intellectual

-essentially two realms within which intellectual/spiritual activity can take
+There are essentially two realms within which intellectual/spiritual

-place: 1) the realm of things that are initially knowable from
+activity can take place: 1) the realm of things that are initially

-believable by choice, using conception and reason.
-These two realms are
+using conception and reason.
+These two realms are sometimes

-external factors and strongly influenced by pre-existing personal traits.
+external factors while being strongly influenced by pre-existing personal

 purpose, you can only learn from that set of pre-existing facts which are